 Once inside a structure, bed bugs do not travel far to feed or lay their eggs.
 Most eggs are laid in protected sites as close to a food source as possible.
 These pests can fit into a crack no thicker than a business card and still be able to lay eggs, which means they can lay them almost anywhere.

 Because bed bugs usually feed on humans, the most common place to find their eggs is on or near the bed.
 They are usually laid on mattress seams and joints, but it's also common to find them on the box spring and behind the headboard, if it butts up to or is attached to the wall.

-Finding and getting rid of bed bugs is a tough job.
-In fact, it often requires professional assistance.
+Because eggs are white and so small, they're particularly difficult to find.
+In fact, finding bed bug eggs often requires professional assistance.
 If you think these unwelcome pests have found their way into your home, don't let the problem get out of control.
-Schedule your free bed bug inspection with Terminix® today and let the professionals kick these bugs to the curb.
+Learn more about how to find and identify bed bugs or schedule your free bed bug inspection with Terminix® today and let the professionals kick these bugs to the curb.